llchrisll/ROTPDocs/docs/addons/index.md

 **Important Note:**
 Be aware that mose of these files are only tested for lua errors and functionality regarding the original files.
-In case you encounter errors, please use the discord for reporting it and PM me with your custom stuff so I can test them efficiently since I'm too lazy to search for stuff like that.
+In case you encounter errors, please use the discord for reporting it and PM me with your custom stuff so I can test them efficiently.
 <br/><br/>**_Before using any of these files be sure to make a backup of your original clients/files.
 You have been warned!_**

 Installation:

-1. Copy & Paste the `Custom Lua Files/data` and `Custom Lua Files/System` folders in your own folder and insert the custom entries/values from the current files into the new ones in `data/luafiles514/lua files/cls` folder, the same way as you did before.
-The Custom Quest Files (`System/OngoingQuests_CLS.lub` and `System/RecommendedQuests_CLS.lub`can't be placed in the GRF, so they need be put in `System` folder again.
+1. Copy & Paste the `Custom Lua Files/data` in your own folder and insert the custom entries/values from the current files into the new ones in `data/luafiles514/lua files/cls` folder, the same way as you did before.
 2. Afterwards you add the `data/luafiles514/lua files/cls` folder in your GRF and your are done.
 3. Apply the patches via WARP or NEMO; See below for details.
 4. Test it and report any issues you might experience.